The moon illusion is a trick of the mind

 A red or orange moon is a physical effect

-By the way, there’s a second phenomenon that the moon is subject to when it’s seen near the horizon.
+By the way, there’s a second phenomenon that the moon displays when we see it near the horizon.
 That is, a low moon often appears red or orange in color.
 That reddish color is not an illusion.
 It’s a true physical effect, caused by the fact that – when the moon is low in the sky – you’re seeing it through a greater thickness of Earth’s atmosphere than when it’s overhead.
-The atmosphere filters out the bluer wavelengths of white moonlight (which is really reflected sunlight).
+The atmosphere filters out the bluer wavelengths of moonlight (which is really reflected sunlight).
 Meanwhile, it allows the red component of moonlight to travel straight through to your eyes.
 So a low moon is likely to look red or orange to you.

 How do people get those photos of extra big moons seen near a horizon?
-They’re the result of photographic tricks and techniques, which you can read about here.
+They’re the result of photographic tricks and techniques, which you can read about here or here.

 Bottom line: It’s nearly full moon.
 So you might see an extra-large-looking moon low in the sky.
 Why does the moon look so big?
 It’s because of the moon illusion.